-Prerequisite: GRMN 001 or GRMN 032 with a minimum grade of C. NOTE: Not open for credit to students who have received credit for GRMN 002.
+Prerequisite: A minimum grade of C in either GRMN 001 or GRMN 032.
+NOTE: Not open for credit to students who have received credit for GRMN 002.
 Continuation of GRMN 001 (or GRMN 032), presenting the fundamentals of German (listening, speaking, reading, writing and culture), with increased emphasis on writing and continued stress on language production, pronunciation, grammar, syntax, acquisition of a practical vocabulary, and exposure to the Germanic culture.
-Exams, quizzes, written assignments and completion of the activities manual will be used to evaluate student progress.
+Exams, quizzes, written assignments and completion of the lab manual will be used to evaluate student progress.
 Three hours lecture.